-Acupuncture and Oriental Medicine are a complete medical system that includes acupuncture, Chinese herbs, Oriental massage, nutrition, and exercise.
+Acupuncture and Chinese Medicine are a complete medical system that includes acupuncture, Chinese herbs, Oriental massage, nutrition, and exercise.

 For more than 3,000 years many cultures have benefited from this method of treating and preventing diseases.
 Today Oriental Medicine is recognized world-wide.
 The World Health Organization has researched and documented the effectiveness of acupuncture and Oriental Medicine.
 Medical communities throughout the world are integrating this medicine into their healthcare systems.